GamerRodri/increased-in-points-classic/README.md

 # increased-in-points
-Increased In Points is a incremental game based on one variable Points, you gain points by clicking on the "Click for ..." button.
+Increased In Points is a incremental game based on one variable called Points, you gain points by clicking on the "Click for ..." button.
 You can buy upgrades to advance the game and prestiges to advance even more!
 More will be coming soon.

 You can play the game here: https://gamerrodri.github.io/increased-in-points